Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Problem formulation

+\textbf{Implicit RDP tradeoff.} \citet{Blau2019} formalized perceptual quality as a distributional constraint: reconstructions are perceptually good when their distribution matches the real data distribution, measured as a divergence $d(p_X, p_{\hat{X}})$.
+In our setting, the perceptual evaluator is the decoder itself.
+A text-trained decoder implicitly judges representations by how closely they resemble its training distribution $\PT$; representations drawn from a different distribution $\PM$ are treated as low quality regardless of their information content.
+When $\PM \neq \PT$, the adapter must sacrifice modality-specific content (distortion) to produce representations the decoder can process.
+We measure this perception cost using the Wasserstein distance $\Wone(\PM, \PT)$, chosen because it aligns with the Lipschitz continuity of the decoder to yield the GMI bound (\S\ref{sec:theory}); other divergences would capture the same mismatch but without this property.
+The role of adapter capacity (the rate dimension of the tradeoff) is a direction for future work.

 \textbf{Text-aligned encoders as correlation mappings.} Contrastive encoders like CLIP~\citep{Radford2021} and SigLIP~\citep{Zhai2023} do not merge the modality manifolds (the modality gap persists~\citep{Liang2022}), but they align the \emph{informative directions}: attributes that co-occur with text descriptions occupy dimensions also used by text representations.
-When such an encoder feeds an LLM, the modal law $\PM$ has high overlap with $\PT$ along informative dimensions, so the distributional distance is small and the accessibility gap is correspondingly small (\S\ref{sec:bound} formalizes this via the Wasserstein distance).
+When such an encoder feeds an LLM, the modal law $\PM$ has high overlap with $\PT$ along informative dimensions, so the distributional distance is small and the accessibility gap is correspondingly small (we formalize this in terms of the Wasserstein distance in \S\ref{sec:bound}).
 Non-contrastive encoders like DINOv2~\citep{Oquab2024} lack this alignment: their informative directions may be orthogonal to $\PT$, making the information effectively inaccessible to the decoder.
 We return to this in \S\ref{sec:controlled}, where the Prismatic comparison provides direct evidence.